Torus orbit closures in the flag variety: Introduction

 in other words, $\mu(Y)=\Pi_n$.
 Since $\Pi_n$ is simple, $Y$ is smooth and of complex dimension $n-1$.
 In fact, $Y$ is isomorphic to the permutohedral variety $\Perm_n$ which is a toric variety whose fan consists of Weyl chambers.
 So we may think of the generic $T$-orbit closure $Y$ as $\Perm_n$.
 The cohomology of $\Perm_n$ can be explicitly described and its Poincar\'e polynomial agrees with $A_n(t^2)$ where $A_n(t)$ denotes the $n$th Eulerian polynomial.
 The fan of $\Perm_n$ has the symmetry of $\Sn$ which induces an action of $\Sn$ on the cohomology of $\Perm_n$.
 Klyachko \cite{Klyachko85Orbits} shows that the image of the restriction map

 where $\iota\colon \Perm_n\to \flag(n)$ is the inclusion map, is the ring of $\Sn$-invariants $H^*(\Perm_n;\mathbb{Q})^{\Sn}$.
-This fact is generalized to the setting of Hessenberg varieties.
-Here, Hessenberg varieties are subvarieties of $\flag(n)$ satisfying certain conditions (see Subsection~\ref{sec_Hess}) and $\Perm_n$ is the only toric variety of complex dimension $n-1$ in the family of Hessenberg varieties.
+This fact is generalized to the setting of regular semisimple Hessenberg varieties.
+Here, regular semisimple Hessenberg varieties are subvarieties of $\flag(n)$ satisfying certain conditions (see Subsection~\ref{sec_Hess}) and $\Perm_n$ is the only $(n-1)$-dimensional regular semisimple Hessenberg variety that is toric with respect to the maximal torus of $\GL_n(\C)$ \lee{(see, for example,~\cite[Theorem~11]{DePS_Hess_1992})}.

 {\bf The content of Section~\ref{sec:Schubert}.} The Schubert variety $X_w$ $(w\in\Sn)$ is a subvariety of $\flag(n)$ invariant under the $T$-action on $\flag(n)$ and the moment map image of $X_w$ is the polytope